Country Report: Hungary

 Several legislative measures put in place by the Orbán government ever since its entry into office in 2010 have been in the crossfire of domestic and international criticism.
 This entry focuses mainly on the two main legal mechanisms which are supposed to tackle rule of law violations in the European Union: infringement procedures and the Article 7(1) procedure.
 Firstly, the European Commission has launched infringement proceedings against Hungary in several rule of law related cases, with ambiguous results.
 In a 2012 judgment, the Court of Justice of the EU (CJEU) concluded that the radical lowering of the retirement age for Hungarian judges constituted unjustified discrimination on grounds of age.
 Unfortunately, the judicial reform had already been implemented before the delivery of the decision.
 In 2014, the CJEU declared that by prematurely bringing to an end the term served by its Data Protection Supervisor, Hungary infringed EU law.
 However, the Hungarian government has never shown any willingness to comply with the second judgment.
 It needs to be emphasized that the above-mentioned issues were not formulated by the EU institutions as rule of law violations which significantly mitigated the impact of these cases.

 Besides the infringement procedures, it needs to be noted that in July 2019 a Hungarian judge – similarly to his Polish colleagues – referred some preliminary questions to the CJEU concerning the independence of the judiciary.
+On 15 April 2021 AG Pikamäe issued his opinion.
+In addition, a Hungarian administrative judge was recently declared unsuitable and therefore forced to leave the bench as a result of her professional evaluation.
+The judge claims that her judicial career was terminated because she had asked for a preliminary ruling from the Court of Justice on sections of the Hungarian government’s laws on restricting asylum.

 Secondly, in September 2018 the European Parliament (EP) called on the Council to determine, the existence of a clear risk of a serious breach by Hungary of the values enshrined in Article 2 TEU.
 The annex to the EP resolution contained a very long list of concerns related to institutional issues and fundamental rights.
 In January 2020, the EP passed another resolution noting with concern that the situation in both Poland and Hungary had deteriorated since the triggering of Article 7(1) of the TEU and emphasized the importance of a structured and more meaningful process in which each EU institution would exercise its existing powers in a meaningful and cooperative manner.